FiveM-Scripts/Cops_FiveM/README.md

 * GUI menu with some animations
 * check vehicle plate
 * cops can see each other blips : (thanks @Scammer  -- https://forum.fivem.net/t/release-scammers-script-collection-09-03-17/3313)
 * drag players (thanks @Frazzle and others : https://forum.fivem.net/t/release-drag-command/22174)
+* so many other features ...

 # Changelog
 You can find the changelog [here](https://github.com/Kyominii/Cops_FiveM/blob/master/CHANGELOG.md)